ebzzry/ebzzry.github.io/en/fkd/quotes.md

   ―Old Indian proverb

 - Some of the most crucial steps in mental growth are based not simply on acquiring new skills, but on acquiring new administrative ways to use what one already knows.<br>
   ―Marvin Minsky

 - I will never say anything that couldn’t stand as the last thing I ever say.<br>
   ―Auschwitz survivor via Benjamin Zander

+- One of the things we know about comparison: that when we compare one thing to the other, it changes its value.<br>
+  ―Dan Gilbert

+- Opportunity costs subtract from the satisfaction we get out of what we choose, even when what we choose is terific.<br>
+  ―Barry Schwartz